 Decreasing habitat is a problem for all eight species of bears.
 Increasing areas of land for agriculture is a major problem for several species, including the Malayan sun bear, which is losing its territory for oil palm plantations.

 Logging is also a major threat for giant pandas, sun bears, sloth bears, and Himalayan black bears.
-Other ways their habitat is being lost includes roads, mining, human caused fires, and tree plantations.
+Other ways their habitat is being lost include roads, mining, human-caused fires, and tree plantations.

-Some bears are hunted for food including polar bears and paws are eaten in some Asian countries.
-Their paws and fur are sought after as trophies in some places and the fur is also used to make rugs.
+Some bears are hunted for food including polar bears.
+Bear paws are eaten in some Asian countries and sought after as trophies in other countries.
+Bear fur and skin is also used to make rugs.

-While polar bears have become a poster species for how climate change is affecting wildlife behavior, other species are also feeling the effects.
+Polar bears have become a poster species for how climate change is affecting wildlife behaviour; however, other species are also feeling the effects.
 Pine nuts, one of the primary foods for grizzlies in Yellowstone, have been affected by bark beetle infestations.

-These beetles have moved north into grizzly territory as the climate warms.
+These beetles have moved north into grizzly territory as the climate changes.
 Scientists are now predicting that there will be no summer Arctic ice within 100 years.
-The ice is critical for polar bears to hunt and reach their dens.
+Polar bears require this ice to hunt and reach their dens.

-Bear hunting is a legal and controlled activity in many places, though some populations are threatened by this activity where there is little information on the animals or quotas to ensure a sustainable population.
+Bear hunting is a legal and controlled activity in many places; however, some bear populations are threatened by this activity where there is little information on the animals or quotas to ensure a sustainable population.

-As bear habitat decreases, the animals are increasingly forced into human settlements to look for food in places like trash dumps, garbage cans, and agricultural crops.
+As bears lose their habitats, the animals are forced into human settlements to look for food in places like trash dumps, garbage cans, and agricultural crops.

-While these creatures are not normally aggressive, the more they interact with people, the higher the likelihood of attacks on humans.
+While these creatures are not normally aggressive, the more they interact with people, the higher the possibility of attacks on humans.
 When people are attacked, the offending bear is often shot and killed.